Digital Energy Systems

 The electrification of society requires a robust electricity network with sufficient capacity to handle future energy flows.
 This cannot be achieved without digitalisation: smart monitoring and predictive analyses enable better management and planning of grid load.
 An optimal mix of energy carriers also contributes to a sustainable and reliable energy supply.

-Together with almost the entire ecosystem, we are working on a digital action agenda with the Ministry of Climate Policy and Green Growth.
-In this agenda, we translate with the ecosystem opportunities and prerequisites into actions needed for a robust and future-proof energy system.
+Together with almost the entire ecosystem, we worked on a digital action agenda with the Ministry of Climate Policy and Green Growth.
+In this agenda, we translated with the ecosystem opportunities and prerequisites into actions needed for a robust and future-proof energy system.
 For example as TNO, we are developing an open-source Energy System Description Language.

 To reinforce the electricity network, optimisation in construction and maintenance is essential.
 By increasing labour productivity in this sector and implementing more efficient working methods, grid expansions can be realised faster and at lower costs.
 Digitalisation plays a crucial role in this process.